 Another approach is to fund a non-qualified annuity with after-tax dollars.
 Contributions are not tax deductible like a qualified plan, but the investment grows tax deferred until income is needed.

-Non qualified annuities can be subject to penalties if withdrawals are taken before age 59 ½ (unless certain hardship conditions are met or the account is annuitized over a lifetime) but they can grow tax-deferred for a lifetime.
-And there are no Required Minimum Distributions to worry about.
+Non-qualified annuities can be subject to IRS penalties if withdrawals are taken before age 59 ½.
+Certain hardship provisions or a lifetime annuitization can avoid these penalties, however.
+And there are no Required Minimum Distributions to worry about with non-qualified accounts.

-Fixed and indexed annuities are growing in popularity as they are some of the few investments with the ability to provide a lifetime income stream.
+Fixed and indexed annuities are popular as they can provide a lifetime income stream.
 Upon retirement or during another time of need, you can systematically withdraw principal and interest over a set number of years – or for a lifetime.
-This strategy is referred to as an annuitization and is popular for those needing reliable income during retirement.
+This strategy is referred to as an annuitization and is popular for those needing reliable, systematic income.